le-chartreux/Tertris/README.md

 3. Follow the guide of the release you chose

-## LANGUAGE:
+## LANGUAGES:
-- User interface and code are in english.
+- User interface and code are in english 🇬🇧.
-- Comments are only in French for the time being (maybe an English version will come later).
+- Comments are only in French for the time being 🇫🇷 (maybe an English version will come later).

 ## DISCLAIMERS
-- Tertris uses the [curses library](https://en.wikipedia.org/wiki/Curses_(programming_library)) for Python 3 to print it interface, so **it can only run in Unix-based OS**.
+- Tertris uses the [curses library](https://en.wikipedia.org/wiki/Curses_(programming_library)) for Python 3 to print it interface, so **it can only run in Unix-based OS** 🐧🍎
-- Tertris is still in progress, so some features (such as level counting) may not being implemented.
+- Tertris is still in progress, so a lot of features (such as level counting) may not being implemented, but it is playable 🎮.
-- Since in the Python 3's version of the curses module the class `_CursesWindow` is private, I had to declare them as objects.
-In result, your IDE will cry blood if you open `View.py`.

 ## OTHER LINKS:
 - The [official Tetris website](https://tetris.com/).